 In this type of merger, the target and acquirer deal through an independent third party.
 This ensures that neither the target nor the acquirer can influence each other directly.
 An arm’s length merger helps to quell controversies, such as the valuation of the target company.

 In an acqui-hire M&A transaction, the acquirer is more interested in the target’s employee talent pool than in the target’s product lines.
-This type of Mergers and Acquisitions deal is popular in the technology sector where expertise is at a premium.
+For example, this type of Mergers and Acquisitions deal is popular in the technology sector where expertise is at a premium.

-There are numerous ways to finance an M&A transaction and Assets America® will help to secure the very best marketplace financing terms for your deal:
+There are numerous ways to finance an M&A transaction.
+Assets America® will help to secure the very best marketplace financing terms for your deal:

 In an all-cash M&A transaction, the acquirer pays for the target company with cash.
 The cash may come from retained earnings, debt, or stock issuance.
-Cash is often used in acquisitions rather than mergers, as shareholders in the target are taken out of the picture when they tender their shares for cash.
-Cash is considered the strongest form of financing as its value is fixed.
+Often, cash plays a role in acquisitions rather than mergers, as shareholders in the target company exit the picture when they tender their shares for cash.
+Cash is considered the strongest form of financing because it has a fixed value.
 However, it does trigger capital gains taxes for target shareholders.

-When the M&A transaction is financed with debt, the target shareholders exchange their stock for debt instruments.
-This helps the acquirer conserve cash and postpones taxation for the target shareholders, since the tax is rolled over.
-The acquirer increases its indebtedness, possibly reduces its bond rating and increases its cost of debt.
+When debt finances the M&A transaction, the target shareholders exchange their stock for debt instruments.
+This helps the acquirer conserve cash and postpones taxation for the target shareholders because the tax rolls over.
+The acquirer increases its indebtedness, possibly reduces its bond rating, and increases its cost of debt.